 I am personally convinced that Santo Daime deserves a place in society, and is in dire need of respectful cooperation with authorities for that purpose.
 My position as a jurist, researcher and (religious) practitioner can be catalytic, in the sense that it can offer more information that might allow for the encounter of two opposite forces on an equal field of understanding and/or debate.
 It is my hope that this thesis will represent a small contribution in future decision-making processes with regard to Santo Daime, and perhaps ayahuasca in general.
 Nonetheless, my personal belief does raise serious questions on my capacity as a researcher to perform an objective academic study on the religious freedom of Santo Daime.
-During the draft period of my research proposal at CEDLA, various concerns had been expressed by the director, professors and students about my ethical responsibilities and objectivity.
-Academic scrutiny is of major importance, and I understood that a legal study on one's own religion can negatively impact the institutions' credibility.
-For this, I am very grateful for their openness and the opportunity to continuously discuss my position as an insider within my faculty and supervisor over the course of drafting the research proposal.
+During the draft period of my research proposal at CEDLA, the director, professors and students had expressed various concerns about my ethical responsibilities and objectivity.
+Academic scrutiny is of major importance, and I understood that a legal study on one's own religion could negatively affect the institutions' credibility.
+For this, I am very grateful for the openness and the opportunity to continuously discuss my position as an insider with my supervisor and other faculty members over the course of drafting the research proposal.

 Loures de Assis - a daimist who has written a doctoral thesis on Santo Daime - notes that "the question is not in the way researchers see their selves, but in the relation between the techniques of organizing knowledge and the way persons organize the knowledge about themselves" (Loures de Assis, 2017, p31).
-As such, I understand it to be a moral and ethical obligation to be completely honest and clear about my involvement in Santo Daime, and I have organized this thesis in such a way that all the organized knowledge is verifiable and open to critique.
-Moreover, in order to guarantee objective verifiability of my study as fully as I can, I solely address issues that are policy-related through a historical and legal assessment of facts.
+As such, I understand it to be a moral and ethical obligation to be completely honest and clear about my involvement in Santo Daime, and I express my understanding on the innate necessity to work with verifiable facts in this academic study.
+Luckily, that is exactly what a comparative legal-historical analysis allows for.
+I guarantee the objective verifiability of my study as fully as I possibly can through addressing policy-related issues through a historical and legal assessment of facts.
+Naturally, my personal opinion on the need for inclusion in society is also based on the subjective element of my personal experiences over the past years.
+Yet, I have organized this thesis in such a way that all the organized knowledge is verifiable and the opinions expressed are open to critique.
 In doing so I try to interfere as little as possible in the internal politics of the churches I study.
 This because, even though I consider Santo Daime to be my religion, I am not an official member of any of the churches of my research.
-During the discussions of my proposal it was easily assumed that I represent an entire homogenous group of believers and churches.
-Yet, this generalization did not take into account that my familiarity with the various branches of Santo Daime was still quite limited.
+The initial and general assumption that I represent an entire homogenous group of believers and churches did not take into account that my familiarity with the various branches of Santo Daime was still quite limited.